alexandroskonios/Clustering-Load-Balancing/README.md

 ssh-copy-id localhost
 ```

 Master's own _public SSH key_ should now be copied to `/home/jobhandler/.ssh/authorized_keys`.
 To check that all nodes have master's _public SSH key_ in the list of known hosts try to remotely login on the compute nodes from the master node without providing password.
+Finally, check that you can be securely connected to all the compute nodes using _ssh_.
+For example, run `ssh node1` and `ssh node2`.

 If connected successfully you could `echo` the hostname of the compute node using the following command: